[Note: This post was revised on August 7, 2018. You can find the previous version here.)

 - We all experience our sexed attributes in a raw and formless way (territory) but the ways we describe it inevitably draw on our ideas of those bodies (maps).

-- The ideas other people form of you because of your apparent sexed attributes are separate ideas from the ideas you have of yourself because of your sexed attributes.
+- The ideas other people form of you because of your apparent sexed attributes (gender role) are separate ideas from the ideas you have of yourself because of your sexed attributes (gender identity).
 They can be related (I called it “internalization”), but don’t have to be.

 - The most visible aspects of a person’s developmental biology are quite flexible, cannot be neatly categorized into a binary, and fall somewhere on a normal distribution rather than an on/off switch or pair of gender boxes.

 - If the word “gender” has so many different meanings, it should be understood that the term “transgender” has many different meanings too.
 Antagonists rely on this to conflate two groups of people broadly described by the term “transgender.”
 (I make no comment on whether one or the other group has any exclusive claim to the word–only that if one has a need, it should be met regardless of how it’s labelled).

 This addresses most of the ignorant posturing I see within The Discourse.
 Here’s what I can’t fix: Double standards, dehumanization, “model minority” myths, the sort of thing engaged in by those who implicitly believe in the inferiority of their target.
 There’s a reason I said this wasn’t directed at those who have pre-judged.
 I am frankly at a loss as to how to get through to such people.
 But maybe we can talk about it another time.